Use Quantum

 @ Post-production and distribution activities may include video editing, digital authoring, audio engineering, format conversion, standard conversion, tape duplication, image and audio restoration, film printing, optical disk media (e.g. mastering and replication), sorting and packaging for print media.

-Activities which include research, development and/or design of new or substantially modified products or processes, prototype production, laboratory testing and software development.
+Such activities are only allowed for manufacturing, manufacturing-related services, and technology-related companies only, and refer to activities that include research, development and/or design of new or substantially modified products or processes, prototype production, laboratory testing and software development.

 Facilities that provide total logistics support for multinational corporations' regional/international business and comprise a warehouse which undertakes operations such as freight management, inventory control, storage, packaging and consolidation.
 CDCs can also undertake regional marketing, sales, technical support and training.